 Oklahoma Child Care Facilities Licensing Act was amended by Senate Bill 674 in 2011 to require criminal history records searches that include fingerprinting of program owners, entities and operators, program directors, employees, and adult residents in facilities.
-Oklahoma Child Care Services (OCCS) is implementing the legislation in November, 2013.
-The fingerprinting process includes "rap back", a notification from the Oklahoma State Bureau of Investigation to OKDHS of subsequent criminal activity by individuals whose criminal background checks were completed pursuant to the requirements of the Oklahoma Child Care Facilities Licensing Act.
+Child Care Services (CCS) implemented the legislation in January, 2014.
+The fingerprinting process includes "rap back," a notification from the Oklahoma State Bureau of Investigation to DHS of subsequent criminal activity by individuals whose criminal background checks were completed pursuant to the requirements of the Oklahoma Child Care Facilities Licensing Act.
 "Rap back" is a savings for individuals working in child care as they only submit fingerprints one time prior to working in a program.